ABEDAVIDscripts/Netflix_Data_Cleaning_and_Exploratory_Data_Analysis/README.md

 <br>

 ### Project Overview
-The purpose of this project is to perform Data Cleaning and Exploratory Data Analysis (EDA) on the Netflix dataset.
-This project aims to clean and format the data to ensure accuracy and then conduct exploratory analysis to answer business-related questions that can provide insights into Netflix's content library.
+This project focuses on cleaning and exploring the Netflix dataset to ensure data accuracy and uncover insights.
+It involves data preparation followed by exploratory data analysis (EDA) to answer key business questions about Netflix’s content library and distribution.

 <br>